ABOUT (all words © Dominic Blake 2016 - 2021):

 Within art classes, I am skilled at recreating classical poses, and am happy working according to the specific requirements of artists and tutors alike.
 I am friendly, punctual and reliable.

-Although I work mainly with the Royal Academy, which I love with all my heart (the RA is a close-knit family and being part of it means more than I can easily express in words), I started moving away from most art other schools during 2019 and locating my practice within contexts beyond the Life Room.
+Although I work mainly with the RA, which I love with all my heart (the RA is a close-knit family and being part of it means more than I can easily express in words), I started moving away from most art other schools during 2019 and locating my practice within contexts beyond the Life Room.

 I will continue working with the RA, The National Gallery, The Wallace Collection, Hampstead School of Art, City Lit, C&G Art School, RCA Drawing, RIBA, Mall Galleries, RADA, The Estorick Collection, NPG, London Drawing, Freeform Life Drawing, Reconfigure, Draw Brighton and a few other institutions.